getodk/docs/odkx-src/scan-form-designer-using.rst

 .. note::

-  To digitize a text box, a user will manually transcribe the image of the text box into a text prompt in ODK Survey.
+  To digitize a text box, a user will manually transcribe the image of the text box into a text prompt in ODK-X Survey.

 .. _scan-form-using-adding-fields-text:

 Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This is one way you add typed text to a form.
 Text fields are not an input field for users and will not be digitized by scan, but act more as labels for fields that will be automatically digitized.
-Text fields also help ODK Scan orient the photo of the scanned form to the template file by providing additional points of reference.
+Text fields also help ODK-X Scan orient the photo of the scanned form to the template file by providing additional points of reference.

 .. tip::